RafaGago/logger-bench/README.md

 For loggers with fixes queues or thread local storage, they try to be configured to a size of 8MB, but unfortunately on most loggers the queue sizes are not configurable, at least not in an obvious way.
 PR's are welcome.
-If some logger shows faults try to edit the queue size on main.cpp:main, the variable is called mem.
+If some logger shows faults you can increase the memory amount passed as a recommendation to the loggers to use by using the LOGGER_MEMORY_KB cmake variable.

+> cmake .. -DLOGGER_MEMORY_KB=1024

 Implementation notes
 ====================